-When developing an efficient sustainable home, a holistic view is required as well as a thorough understanding of all design principles, and how they interact with each other and the environment.
-These will vary from one site to another, with the intended occupants and their budget.
+When it comes to creating an efficient sustainable home design, a holistic approach is essential.
+This involves a thorough understanding of sustainability and design principles.
+And how they interact with both each other and the environment.

-- The site – slope, trees, natural shading, view, climate, geology of the area, natural wind/breezes in the area, surrounding features and access for vehicles and services.
+- The site, this can include: the slope, trees, natural shading, views, climate, geology of the area, natural wind/breezes in the area, surrounding features, access for vehicles; and availability of services.

-- Cross flow ventilation – enabling the home to be cooled quickly in summer.
+- Cross flow ventilation.
+This will enable the home to cool quickly in summer.

-- Air leakage, balanced with breathability of the home and air quality.
+- Balancing reduced air leakage with breathability of the home and air quality.

 - Thermal mass, balanced with insulation.

-- Embodied energy, also considering the lifespan of the materials and products specified.
+- Embodied energy and the lifespan of the materials and products used in construction.

-When designing, problems can arise if these core principles are not clearly understood, or how they can interact with each other in particular environments.
+When designing a home, problems can arise if these core principles are not clearly understood.
+Or if consideration is not given to how they interact with each other in particular environments.

-Find out more about how we custom design your new home.
+Find out more about how we can work with you to create a custom design for your new home.